Report: The Weinstein Company Is Suspending Harvey Weinstein

 The Weinstein Company is preparing to suspend Harvey Weinstein in the wake of decades of sexual-harassment allegations against the mogul coming to light Thursday, Variety reports.
 An official announcement is expected to come Friday evening.
-The studio head has taken a voluntary leave of absence but is reportedly resisting calls for him to step down entirely, supposedly confident that the scandal will blow over — something that comes as no surprise to those who read his bizarre statement on Thursday night.
+The studio head has taken a voluntary leave of absence but is reportedly resisting calls for him to step down entirely, supposedly confident that the scandal will blow over.
+Per THR, a Thursday-night board meeting devolved into “a scream-filled session of infighting among members.”
 According to Variety, the company’s board is also considering taking the next step: firing him for cause.
 Earlier on Friday, a producer who has worked with Weinstein told Vulture that TWC’s chief operating officer and president David Glasser “has been angling to run that company for a long time.”
 The Wrap also reports TWC board member Dirk Ziff has resigned in the wake of the allegations.

 Comments